tinmarino/try/speech.md

 So try to show yourself!

 You have the right to disobey, to do it your way, to think and exist!
-Fear does not avoid danger (neither does courage.
-But fear makes you weak, and courage makes you strong.)
+Fear does not avoid danger!
-(Take your place among the brave ones.)

 You may "know" that the resolution of Alma is limited by the longer baseline: the diffraction pattern of the synthetic aperture.
 Do you believe in this quantum limit in the continuous realm?